Convergence Démocratique

 Between June 2000 and February 2004, the CD rejected each FL offer of new elections right through to the final attempt at a peaceful resolution to the conflict, a CARICOM-brokered proposal approved by the OAS in mid-February 2004, whereby Aristide would accept one of his opponents as his prime minister, hold new legislative elections and serve out the remainder of his term with severely limited powers.
 Aristide accepted the deal immediately, as did France and the US.
 The CD refused it just as immediately and then somehow managed to ‘persuade’ its imperial patrons to follow suit, leaving Aristide with a choice between exile or civil war.
+As CD's leader prior to the 2004 Haitian coup d'état which overthrew Aristide, Evans Paul, put it, "We are willing to negotiate through which door [President Aristide] leaves the palace, through the front door or the back door."

 The CD was dissolved after the 2004 Haitian coup d'état saw Aristide removed from office.